Radonirinaunimi/neopdf/docs/custom-interpolation.md

 ### Step 3: Use the Custom Strategy

-Once your strategy is defined, you can use it with the `ninterp` `Interpolator` to create a functioning interpolator object. `neopdf` is built on top of this, so the integration is seamless.
+Once the strategy is defined, we can use it with the `ninterp` `Interpolator` to create a functioning interpolator object. `neopdf` is built on top of this, so the integration is seamless.